 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

-One of the reasons this cream cheese jalapeño popper recipe is so simple is that you use bacon bits!
+One of the reasons that these easy baked jalapeño poppers are so simple is that you use bacon bits!

-That’s right, no stuffing the jalapeños and then wrapping them up like you have to do for most keto jalapeño poppers.
+Brilliant, right?
+No stuffing the jalapeños and then wrapping them up like you have to do for bacon wrapped jalapeño popper recipes.
+Just press bacon bits into the tops instead.

 Not only is it faster, but these easy jalapeño poppers also give you a crispier bacon.
 And crispy bacon is the best bacon, am I right?

-Once you see how simple it is to make these baked jalapeño poppers, you’ll probably want to whip some up to enjoy right now.
+Once you see how simple it is to make these keto jalapeño poppers with bacon bits and cream cheese, you’ll probably want to whip some up to enjoy right now.
+Don’t say I didn’t warn you!

 - Wear gloves.
 The first thing you need to do is wear gloves when you handle the jalapeños.
 The capsaicin in them can irritate your skin, or worse, if you touch your eyes later it will sting like crazy; the seeds are the worst part.
 Wash your hands well after you assemble the bacon cream cheese jalapeño poppers, even though you are wearing gloves.
 Trust me on this one!

 - Pre-cook the bacon.
 Make sure your bacon is cooked first if you’re using fresh bacon.
+I like to make bacon in the oven.
 Otherwise, you can use pre-cooked bacon bits which is part of what makes this cream cheese jalapeño popper recipe so very simple.

-- Decide what to do with the stems When you prep the jalapeños, you can remove the stems if you want or leave them on.
+- Decide what to do with the stems.
+When you prep the jalapeños, you can remove the stems if you want or leave them on.
 It’s totally up to you!
+The seeds and stems add extra spice, so if you prefer them a little milder, simply scoop them out while you’re prepping your jalapeños.

 - Soften the cream cheese.
 Set your cream cheese out ahead of time.
 It’s going to be way easier to mix it if it’s room temperature.